azurit/modsecurity-antispam-plugin/README.md

 This is a plugin that brings protection against spam to CRS.

 Plugin aims to detect spam comments coming to your web site.
-It scans predefined GET/POST argument using Rspamd antispam software and, depending on the configuration, sending results of the scan to your application using environment variables and/or fully blocking the reuqest carring the spam data.
+It scans predefined GET/POST argument using [Rspamd](https://rspamd.com/) antispam software and, depending on the configuration, sending results of the scan to your application using environment variables or fully blocking the reuqest carring the spam data.

 When predefined GET/POST argument is detected in the request, plugin sets the following